orieg/edu-policy-navigator/README.md

-# edu-policy-navigator
+# Unofficial edu-policy-navigator

-This project provides an accessible, easy-to-understand resource for navigating policies and relevant education code sections for multiple configurable school districts or educational entities.
+This project provides an accessible, easy-to-understand **unofficial** resource for navigating policies and relevant education code sections for multiple configurable school districts or educational entities.
 It's implemented as a static website with:

 *   **District Selection:** Allows users to choose the specific district they are interested in.
 *   **Synthesized Policy Summaries:** Presents simplified summaries of Board Policies (BP), Administrative Regulations (AR), and relevant Education Code sections for the selected district.